-Before I allow the argument by Chick continue I must again address this assumption that Herod or other provincial leaders worshiped Ishtar/Astarte, the queen of heaven.
-Not all pagan cultures worshipped the same pagan deities.
+Before I allow the argument by Chick continue I must again address this myth that Herod or other provincial leaders worshiped Ishtar/Astarte, the queen of heaven.
+Not all pagan cultures worshiped the same pagan deities.
 This Roman Ishtar theory has been proven to be wrong many times over.
 Herod was a Roman leader in 1st century Judea, not an ancient Babylonian ruler.
 The Romans held Venus to be the goddess of the April festivals of new life.
 They called the festivals Veneralia and it was on April 1st, not the 21st.
-Thus, the Roman’s “Easter” festival was already over and it was not called Easter or anything close to it.
+Thus, the Roman’s “Easter” festival was already over when Passover began and it was not called Easter or anything close to it.
 The festival was called Veneralia.

-I say all that to point out that there was no Roman holiday called “Easter” happening after the Passover or any other time for that matter (Passover started on the 15th and ended on the 21st.
+Simply put, there was no Roman holiday called “Easter” happening after the Passover or any other time for that matter (Passover started on the 15th and ended on the 21st).
 The only celebration in the Roman culture that was near the 21st was Parilia, which was a shepherd festival dedicated to cleansing the flocks.
 It was used in Jesus’ time also to honor the Caesar and was also accompanied by a parade of priests and noblemen.
 Eventually it became synonymous with the celebration of Rome’s birthday and was renamed Romaea.
-Naturally, this holiday withered with in the formation Roman-British empire and was completely dead during the 5th century with the rise of the Anglo-Saxon empire, who gave us Eostre (Easter).
+Naturally, this holiday withered with the formation Roman-British empire and was completely dead during the 5th century with the rise of the Anglo-Saxon empire, who gave us Eostre (Easter).

 To be clear, Easter did not exist in Rome, at all, until centuries later after Herod was dead and gone and the Catholic church reformed it from other cultures.